 6. Set realistic expectations

 While it’s natural to want the best for your child, set realistic expectations about the level of investment required.
 Not every young athlete will pursue sports at a competitive level, and overspending on specialized equipment or training programs may not always be necessary.
-Focus on providing the essentials and gradually adjust your budget as your child’s commitment and interest in the sport evolve.
+Focus on providing the essentials and adjust your budget as your child’s commitment and interest in the sport evolve.

 7. Budget for travel and accommodations